Tourism continues to be one of the main contributors to GDP

 What are REITs?

-Real Estate Investment Trusts are companies who own and manage various types of properties.
+Real Estate Investment Trusts are companies that own and manage various types of properties.
 These companies earn regular income through the rental of these properties which is then distributed to shareholders in the form of regular dividends.
 The companies also offer investors the potential to gain from the long-term appreciation of properties within the company’s portfolio.

 A number of countries across the world have put REIT regimes in place, allowing investors to benefit from the structure’s features.
 This includes around 14 countries within the EU, such as the Germany, France and Italy.
 REITs are generally required to be publicly listed companies.